-As a herbicide and defoliant chemical, Agent Orange was used by the U.S. military during the Vietnam War as part of Operation Ranch Hand, which was a chemical warfare program.
-It is estimated that over 4 million people were exposed to Agent Orange and 3 million of these individuals came to struggle with terrible diseases such as leukemia, prostate cancer, ischemic heart disease and lung cancer as a result of exposure.
-Today, veterans who were exposed to Agent Orange and developed a disease as a consequence of exposure are eligible for compensation from the VA, which they will receive after filing a claim in the form of disability compensation.
-However, the VA offers other benefits as well to veterans injured by Agent Orange and their family members, depending on their disability rating, which can range between 0% and 100%.
+As an herbicide and defoliant chemical, Agent Orange was used by the U.S. military during the Vietnam War as part of Operation Ranch Hand, which was a chemical warfare program.
+It is estimated that over 4 million people were exposed to Agent Orange, and 3 million of these individuals came to struggle with terrible diseases such as leukemia, prostate cancer, ischemic heart disease, and lung cancer as a result of exposure.

-According to a 1994 report by the Health and Medicine Division of the National Academy of Sciences, Engineering and Medicine, there is a strong connection between exposure to Agent Orange and the development of lung cancer and other respiratory malignant diseases.
-Because the herbicide contains dioxin, a toxic agent, exposure to Agent Orange, which occurs when a person inhales the substance, can lead to lung cancer, as well as to bronchial cancer, esophageal cancer and throat cancer.
-Dioxins are a group of chemicals which are persistent environmental pollutants, which means that once they are released, they remain in the water, soil and air forever, thereby endangering the health of everyone who is in close proximity for a long period of time.
+According to a 1994 report by the Health and Medicine Division of the National Academy of Sciences, Engineering, and Medicine, there is a strong connection between exposure to Agent Orange and the development of lung cancer and other respiratory malignant diseases.
+Because the herbicide contains dioxin, a toxic agent, exposure to Agent Orange, which occurs when a person inhales the substance, can lead to lung cancer, as well as bronchial cancer, esophageal cancer, and throat cancer.
+Dioxins are a group of chemicals that are persistent environmental pollutants, which means that once they are released, they remain in the water, soil, and air forever, thereby endangering the health of everyone who is in close proximity for a long period of time.

-If a veteran was exposed both to Agent Orange and asbestos while serving during the Vietnam War, which was the case for the majority of veterans, their chances of developing a terrible disease increase tremendously.
-Today, over 30% of veterans struggle with diseases caused by military asbestos exposure, as the military made use of enormous amounts of asbestos between 1920 and 1980, particularly the U.S. Navy.
-Nevertheless, it is important to know that if you are a veteran with a history of exposure to Agent Orange or asbestos and suffer from a related disease, you immediately qualify for compensation from the VA.
-Asbestos trust funds also offer compensation to veterans injured by military asbestos exposure and a lawyer whose main area of practice is toxic exposure cases will be able to provide you with the legal assistance you need to obtain the compensation you deserve for your physical and emotional suffering.
-Currently, there are 52,000 veterans who are receiving monthly compensation for the diseases they developed as a consequence of exposure to Agent Orange throughout the country.
+If a veteran was exposed to Agent Orange while serving during the Vietnam War, which was the case for the majority of veterans, their chances of developing a terrible disease increase tremendously.
+Still, it is important to know that if you are a veteran with a history of exposure to Agent Orange and suffer from a related disease, you immediately qualify for compensation from the VA.